-In order for your fireplace to burn at its best efficiency, the door must provide a perfect seal with the firebox.
+For your fireplace to burn at its best efficiency, the door must provide a perfect seal with the firebox.
 Therefore, the gasket should be inspected periodically to check for a good seal.
 The gasket seal may be improved with a simple latch mechanism adjustment.
 To adjust: